UrjalaCoder/Emissions-reaktor/README.md

 I use MongoDB and mLab for the database.
 The server is written using NodeJS and I use Handlebars as a templating engine for creating the HTML.

-On client side I use jQuery and ChartJS. jQuery for all kinds of interactive elements and AJAX and ChartJS for creating and updating the chart.
+On client side I use jQuery and ChartJS. jQuery for all kinds of interactive elements and AJAX.
+ChartJS for creating and updating the chart.

 ## Data
 I used these open domain datafiles for my application.